Is It Worth the (Environmental) Cost? Limited Evidence for Temporal Adaptation via Continuous Training: Experiments

-Following \newcite{loureiro-etal-2022-timelms}, we test the models on the \textsc{TweetEval} benchmark \citep{barbieri-etal-2020-tweeteval}.
-The suite collects existing English Twitter datasets into a unified evaluation benchmark.
-It contains seven sentence classification tasks, namely 1) Emoji prediction, 2) Emotion, 3) Hate Speech, 4) Irony, 5) Offensive Language detection, 6) Sentiment classification, and 7) Stance detection.\footnote{There are both binary and multi-class tasks, please refer to \citep{barbieri-etal-2020-tweeteval} for further details.} We train and test models separately per task using the official splits.
+We replicate the same experimental setup used by \newcite{loureiro-etal-2022-timelms}, testing the models on the \textsc{TweetEval} benchmark \citep{barbieri-etal-2020-tweeteval}.
+The suite collects seven existing English Twitter classification datasets.\footnote{There are both binary and multi-class tasks, please refer to \citet{barbieri-etal-2020-tweeteval} for further details.} \newcite{loureiro-etal-2022-timelms} evaluate the performance using only DALM 19 and 21-4, showing that the latter is competitive even on past tweets and that time-aware training is relevant.

-We report results on each task in Table~\ref{tab:tweeteval}.\footnote{We average F1 macro of the five stance detection-related tasks.} Top rows represent baseline models with no diachronic adaptations; 19-4 is the first release by \citet{loureiro-etal-2022-timelms} corresponding to the adaptation of RoBERTa\subtt{base} \citep{liu2019roberta} on 90M tweets.
+Table~\ref{tab:tweeteval} reports the results for \textit{all} released DALMs.\footnote{We average macro F1 of the five stance detection-related tasks.} Top rows represent baseline models without temporal adaptations.
 The bottom rows correspond to the remaining DALMs.
-We identify two crucial highlights—first, \textbf{DALMs' downstream performance does not improve over time}.
-In four tasks -- Emoji, Emotion, Hate, Irony -- 19-4 outperforms 22-4; except for Stance, 22-2's improvements over 19-4 are lower than 0.1\%.
-These results clash with the intended use of DCT, i.e., improving language models over time.
+Crucially, \textbf{DALMs' downstream task performance does not improve over time}.
+In five tasks (Emotion, Hate, Irony, Offensive, and Stance), DALM 19 outperforms 22-3; whereas in Emoji and Sentiment, 22-3's improvements over DALM 19 are lower than 2\%.
+This finding contrasts with the intended use of DCT---improving language models over time---and with results in \citet{loureiro-etal-2022-timelms}.

-Second, BERTweet\subtt{large}, \textbf{trained and fine-tuned once}, achieves best performance across the board.
-On all but the Offensive Language detection task, the model outperforms RoBERTa, BERTweet\subtt{base}, and all the DALMs.
-Again, this result suggests that training a single model once with stronger capacity and generalization capabilities is a better option than adapting smaller models over time.

-Finally, note that DALMs are unstable and lead to generally worse performance compared to the initial 19-4 model: the 21-1 checkpoint (a year and three months after the initial release) is worst with a 1.09\% F1 decrease, while 22-2 loses 0.44\% F1 on average.
+Moreover, DALMs are unstable and generally lead to worse performance when adapted over time.
+DALM 22-1, adapted with 15 months' worth of new data, performs worst, with a 1.6\% F1 decrease, while 22-3 loses 1.5\% F1 on average compared to DALM 19.